DjangoGirls/tutorial/en/python_installation/instructions.md

 $ python3 --version
 Python 3.6.1
 ```
+The version shown may be different from 3.6.1 -- it should match the version you installed.

 **NOTE:** If you're on Windows and you get an error message that `python3` wasn't found, try using `python` (without the `3`) and check if it still might be a version of Python between 3.4.x and 3.7.x.